Mamata Banerjee: Chief Minister of West Bengal (2011–2026)

-Minister of Home Affairs, Amit Shah and Mamata Banerjee at the 25th Eastern Zonal Council meeting, in Kolkata on 17 December 2022.

 In the 2021 assembly elections, AITC won with a landslide two-thirds majority.
 But, Mamata Banerjee who fought from Nandigram lost against Suvendu Adhikari of the Bharatiya Janata Party by 1,956 votes.
 Mamata Banerjee however challenged this outcome and the matter is sub judice.
 As her party won 213 seats out of total 292, she was elected as Chief Minister of West Bengal for the third term.
 Later at Raj Bhawan, she tendered her resignation to Jagdeep Dhankhar.
 She took oath as Chief Minister on 5 May 2021.
 Her party later won 2 remaining seats and she herself won Bhabanipur by-election by a huge margin of 58,835 votes.
 She was sworn in as MLA on 7 October.

 After winning the election, following her promises she launched the scheme Lakshmir Bhandar.
 In this scheme women under the age of 60 were provided the basic financial help, about 500 rupees for general and 1000 rupees to minorities.
 The scheme turned out to be a huge success as it became massively popular.

 Another scheme was also projected under her leadership, Students Credit Card scheme, to give financial supports in loan to intellectual students who are unable to keep higher studies due to lack of money.
 The loan limit was up to 10 lakh rupees, under the nominee of government of West Bengal.

-On 30 November 2021, she surpassed her immediate predecessor Buddhadeb Bhattacharjee to become the third-longest-serving Chief Minister of West Bengal.
-If Mamata remains in office at least till 26 October 2025, she would become the second-longest-serving Chief Minister after Jyoti Basu, superseding Bidhan Chandra Roy and if remains in office till 22 September 2025, she would also be become the second-female-longest-serving Chief Minister after Sheila Dikshit, superseding J. Jayalalithaa.

 On 18 August 2025, Chief Minister Mamata Banerjee launched the Shramashree scheme, a rehabilitation initiative aimed at Bengali-speaking migrant workers returning to West Bengal following alleged harassment in certain other states.
 Under the scheme, each returning worker receives a one-time travel grant of ₹5,000 and a monthly allowance of ₹5,000 for up to one year or until they secure employment.
 Beneficiaries are also provided with Khadya Sathi ration cards for food security, Swasthya Sathi health insurance, and their children are enrolled in state schools; those without homes are offered accommodation in community kitchens.
 The scheme further includes skill assessment and training under the Utkarsha Bangla initiative, with job cards issued through the Karmashree scheme.
 A dedicated online portal and mobile app facilitate registration, and once registered, beneficiaries are issued identity cards to access these services.
 State outreach camps—Duare Sarkar and Amader Para Amader Samadhan'(APAS)—have been designated as venues for enrolment and awareness campaigns to encourage participation in the scheme until early November 2025.